-- D Craft Markets / Street Fairs Examples of such include school fairs/fetes and Christmas Markets, small stalls, fundraisers etc. - E RDC Concession holders A formally tendered concession agreement with Rochford District Council where holder requires occasional additional units - ^{4.2.} Fees for each category will be stated within the Council's published fees and charges and subject to annual review.
-The breakdown of fees can be found at www.rochford.gov.uk/licensing - ^{4.3.} The following Street Trading activities have been deemed by Rochford District Council to not require the payment of fees to the Council: - (a) Fetes or community events held solely for charitable purposes where there is no private financial gain for an individual or company. - (b) Non-Commercial Car Boot Sales (i.e. events organised by organisations that will not involve private gain for an individual or company).
+D - Craft Markets / Street Fairs

+Examples of such include school fairs/fetes and Christmas Markets, small stalls, fundraisers etc.

+E - RDC Concession holders

+A formally tendered concession agreement with Rochford District Council where holder requires occasional additional units

+Fees for each category will be stated within the Council's published fees and charges and subject to annual review.
+The breakdown of fees can be found at www.rochford.gov.uk/licensing

+The following Street Trading activities have been deemed by Rochford District Council to not require the payment of fees to the Council:
-(c) Sales of articles by residential occupiers within the curtilage of their properties, or on land contiguous with it.

-- ^{4.4.} A trader acting as a 'roundsman' will only require a Street Trading Consent or Licence where trading continues for more than 30 minutes with no return to the same location in the same day. - ^{4.5.} A pedlar is someone who travels and trades on foot, going from town to town or house to house selling goods such as pictures and household goods or offering their skills in handicrafts.
+- School Fetes or School PTA Community Events - Fetes or community events held solely for charitable purposes where there is no private financial gain for an individual or company. - Non-Commercial Car Boot Sales (i.e. events organised by organisations that will not involve private gain for an individual or company). - Sales of articles by residential occupiers within the curtilage of their properties, or on land contiguous with it. - A trader acting as a 'roundsman' will only require a Street Trading Consent or Licence where trading continues for more than 30 minutes with no return to the same location in the same day. - A pedlar is someone who travels and trades on foot, going from town to town or house to house selling goods such as pictures and household goods or offering their skills in handicrafts.
 A person trading in a static position for longer than 10 minutes will be treated as a Street Trader and not a pedlar.
 A pedlar must hold a certificate granted by a chief constable.
-Guidance notes for pedlars are shown at Appendix F
+Guidance notes for pedlars is listed below

-5. Application of Street Trading Licences
+Application of Street Trading Licences